xbouteiller/gmin/README.md

 - A batch mode is implemented
 - Conf file can be used

+<br> </br>

+## Using this new version of gmin

 ### Work directly from raw files

-You can directly use the files from the climatic.
+You can directly use the files from the climatic chambers.
 It should contain at least the following columns:
 - date_time : time **(default is dd/mm/yyyy H:M)**
 - Campaign: campaign name